Gankra/thesis/thesis.md

 to execute if the key didn't exist.
 But because of this design, we end up with this curious `A` type mixed in.
 What is the purpose of this value?
 Well, normally if you wanted a function to use some local data, you would use a closure.
-Unfortunately, two closures can't in general close over the same value, because the value may be affine.
-In this case, we know only one of the closures will be executed, so it would be sound.
-In order to encode this, we have the user manually pass in the closed state.
+Unfortunately, two closures can't close over the same value if it's affine.
+In this case, we know only one of the closures will be executed, so we can soundly close over the same piece of data twice.
+In order to encode this, we have the user manually pass in the state to be closed over.

 What a nightmare!